 T: 01904 769176

-Lucy’s Pop Choir is a choir for adults that sings pop music!
+A choir for adults that sings pop music!
 There’s no auditions, no sheet music, no stress and we guarantee you’ll have a great time!
 Your first week is free and we sing songs you know and love from the charts too!
+Visit our website for more details.

 York’s LGBTQ youth group for ages 14-25 run by Yorkshire MESMAC.
 Please get in contact for exact times and dates!
 Session run online during COVID.